StellarCN/py-stellar-base/README.rst

 Documentation
 -------------
-py-stellar-sdk's documentation can be found at https://stellar-sdk.readthedocs.io.
+py-stellar-base's documentation can be found at https://stellar-sdk.readthedocs.io.

 Installing
 ----------